Aspen Medical

 Aspen Medical is a privately owned Australian-based health service company with operations in several countries, including Australia, Papua New Guinea, Fiji, Indonesia, United Arab Emirates, Somalia, the US, Ukraine, and Haiti.
 The company headquarters are in Canberra with additional offices in Sydney, Brisbane and Perth, and international offices in Washington, D.C., Abu Dhabi and Port Moresby.
 Aspen Medical was founded in 2003 by Glenn Keys AO and Dr. Andrew Walker.

 In 2018, Aspen Medical was recognised as the Australian Exporter of the Year, and in 2021 was inducted into the Australian Export Hall of Fame.

 A May 2021 report into procurement of items for the National Medical Stockpile (NMS) by the Australian National Audit Office mentioning Aspen Medical noted that "Procurement processes for the COVID-19 NMS procurements were largely consistent with the proper use and management of public resources."

 In 2022, Aspen Medical fell under media scrutiny due to large-scale procurement contracts to provide items to the NMS totaling more than $1 billion awarded during the COVID-19 pandemic.

-Aspen Medical is accredited by the World Health Organization as an emergency medical team.
+Aspen Medical is classified by the World Health Organization as an emergency medical team.